volodya-lombrozo/newsman/docs/do-you-trust-me.md

 ## What is the task?

-As a developer in a distributed team, I often need to explain my weekly progress to my colleagues.
+As a developer in a distributed team, I usually need to explain my weekly progress to my colleagues.
-Our team prefers text-based reports over face-to-face communication for many reasons.
+I know that for some it might look contradictory, but we prefer text-based reports over face-to-face communication.
-I know that for some it might look contradictory, but all the benefits of this approach have been mentioned many times already, and it’s just how we prefer to do it.
+All the benefits of this approach have been mentioned many times already (like ([here](https://link.springer.com/article/10.1007/s10664-020-09835-6), [here](https://www.yegor256.com/2015/07/13/meetings-are-legalized-robbery.html) and [here](https://ieeexplore.ieee.org/abstract/document/1303810)), and it’s just how we prefer to do it.
 So, after a while, we came up with a particular document format and structure for our weekly reports.
 It is called [SIMBA](https://www.yegor256.com/2021/09/09/simba.html).
 This format is extremely simple:

 ```md
 From: Team Coordinator